 Whenever an editor or agent is lured into listing the things which put them off a manuscript, it seems that well up the list is a novel which starts with someone waking up.
 And top of the list is the subset of these which start with the protagonist waking up with a hangover or a head wound.
 "But - but - but -" thousands of aspiring writers cry, and they have a point.
-What about The Metamorphosis, just for a start?
+What about Kafka's The Metamorphosis, just for a start, when Gregor Samsa wakes up and discovers he's become a beetle?
 Indeed, the unrevised version of my new novel began with someone being woken up, and if that narrator hadn't been axed in revisions it still would: the opening wasn't the problem.

 As so often, when agents and editors start talking, they're talking about what they see - the many waking-up openings that don't work - and they blame the waking up for it, not the not-working.
 That doesn't mean it's not worth knowing these things about agently reactions; if you're doing something agents know from experience is usually done badly (prologues are another example) then your mss is starting off on the back foot, and you'd better make extra-sure that it works in every other way.
 But, fundamentally, when a waking-up opening fails it isn't because it's a scene involving a duvet and pillows (or a stained horseblanket and heap of straw), or that the next paragraph starts with drawing back curtains or hacking down the stable door.
 It's because of what follows the first sentence: a description of the world into which the protagonist has woken up.
 Description.
 It may be wonderful (or hangoverly disgusting) sensory detail; poetical or horrifying scene-setting; compelling character-description; intriguing memory (hazily wonderful or hazily horrible) or backstory; witty or heartbreaking reflection, but it's going to be a while before things begin to change, and change is the motor of fiction.
 It's not that the first sentence needs to be about the SAS abseiling through the window, though there are worse ways to start a novel.
 Gregor Samsa doesn't (as I remember, since my copy seems to have taking a walk from its proper place, between The Leopard and The Unbearable Lightness of Being) do anything except lie there on his back and look at his claws.